LouisaBarrett/weathertalk/README.md

 ### UI Refinement

-Now that we have our basic functionality, let's tighten up the user experience and do some work that leverages the API data in a less direct way.
+Now that we have our basic functionality, let's tighten up the user experience.
 We'll add the following:

 * Layout and copy (another word for the text content) refinement that clarifies what the data being displayed means for the user
-* A "conversation prompt" section that gives topic suggestions based on the daily temperature of the specified city
-* The ability to change the color of the background on the main section of our page based on the current conditions of the specified city

 #### Layout Refinement